johannesnelson/johannesnelson.github.io/bioacoustics/deep learning/_posts/2024-01-13-deep_learning_for_audio_classification_of_wildlife_vocalizations.md

 During the training process, the neural network adjusts its numerous parameters (often in the millions) to better represent the data it's learning from.
-This process is essentially the model learning to identify and prioritize the most important features in the audio to perform the task at hand.
-The downside of this is that it is often quite difficult for us find out what those features are since the models themselves are so complex and the latent representations it has built are not directly retrievable.
-So, while traditional ML models that rely on manual feature extraction might provide greater interpretability--i.e., you can directly see which extracted features were the most important for the classification decision--deep learning models forego this interpretability but key into intricate patterns that would have otherwise been impossible to explicitly extract.
+This process is essentially the model learning to identify and prioritize the most important features in the audio to perform the task at hand: as the data passes through this complex network, each node takes on a different value that impacts how the output at each layer is transformed.
+The downside of this is that it is often quite difficult for us find out what those features are since the models themselves are so complex and the latent representations it has built within this intricate network of nodes are not directly retrievable.
+So, while traditional ML models that rely on manual feature extraction might provide greater interpretability--i.e., you can directly see which extracted features were the most important for the classification decision--deep learning models forego this interpretability but key into intricate patterns that would have otherwise been impossible to explicitly extract by dramatically increasing the scale of learnable parameters.

 ## How do they work?